AgileRL/AgileRL/README.md

 Reinforcement learning algorithms and libraries are usually benchmarked once the optimal hyperparameters for training are known, but it often takes hundreds or thousands of experiments to discover these.
 This is unrealistic and does not reflect the true, total time taken for training.
 What if we could remove the need to conduct all these prior experiments?

 In the charts below, a single AgileRL run, which automatically tunes hyperparameters, is benchmarked against Optuna's multiple training runs traditionally required for hyperparameter optimization, demonstrating the real time savings possible.
+Global steps is the sum of every step taken by any agent in the environment, including across an entire population.

 <p align="center">
   <img src=https://user-images.githubusercontent.com/47857277/227481592-27a9688f-7c0a-4655-ab32-90d659a71c69.png height="500">